deleidos/prototype-20150626/README.md

 configuration of Jenkins was provisioned.

 # Deployment
 Ansible was used to orchestrate the installation and configuration of a Centos 7 OS (currently using the official EC2 AMI) used for hosting the prototype.
-The
+A
-<placeholder> Jenkins job allows for the automated deployment of the prototype to one or more Centos 7 instances, but the Ansible playbook can be run outside of the Jenkins environment
-as was done for the development and testing of the deployment approach.
+Jenkins job allows for the automated deployment of the prototype to one or more Centos 7 instances, but the Ansible playbook can be run outside of the Jenkins environment as was done for the development and testing of the deployment approach.
 A Vagrantfile is provided in the deployment project which will allow you to configure a simple control machine outside of the Jenkins environment to use for development/testing.
+The status of the deploy can be viewed at the top of this page via the "Deployment Status" button.